Biden calls for 'transition' from oil, GOP sees opening

 But it’s not clear yet how that pitch is landing, even in Pennsylvania.

-In the suburbs that might be key to his path to victory, Pennsylvania voters have shown a opposition to the drilling and the massive pipelines required to move its product across the state.
-National polling shows growing skepticism of fracking, the process used in extracting oil and gas in shale-rich states like Pennsylvania.
+In the suburbs that might be key to a Trump path to victory, Pennsylvania voters have shown opposition to the drilling and the massive pipelines required to move its product across the state.
+National polling shows growing skepticism of fracking.

-Biden’s comments could also add headaches for Democrats in oil-heavy states.
-Rep. Kendra Horn, an Oklahoma Democrat who flipped a Republican seat in 2018, tweeted that she disagreed with Biden.
+Still, Biden’s comments could add headaches for Democrats in oil-heavy states.
+Rep. Kendra Horn, an Oklahoma Democrat who flipped a Republican seat in 2018, tweeted that she disagreed with him.

 The American Petroleum Institute, a trade association representing the oil and gas industry, said restricting oil and gas production would “jeopardize America’s economic recovery,” increase energy costs, eliminate jobs and shift energy production oversees.